 plain blue notes at bars 17 (Fb) and 26 (Abb).

-The second chorus of Charles solo consists of the usual written 32
+The second half of Charles solo consists of the usual written 32

 bars heard on all other CC recordings of this tune except for an eight-bar solo break he

 took at a session backing a pop singer.
 He plays chords on the two A sections and last part of the B the